Elevation: Teas are grown at elevations ranging from 900 to 1400 metre above sea level.

 Annual Rainfall: 270 to 350cm.

 For Kangra, the ‘Valley of Gods’, nothing less than the majestic Dhauladhar mountain range could have served as a backdrop.
 And to toast its beauty, there is nothing finer than Kangra tea.
 The climate, the characteristic terrain and soil conditions, and the coolness of the snow clad mountains in Himachal’s famous Kangra region; all play a role in crafting a delightfully distinct cup of quality tea.
-Particularly the first flush with an aroma and flavour that has an unmistakable tinge of fruitiness.
+Particularly the first flush with an aroma and flavor that has an unmistakable tinge of fruitiness.
 The history of Kangra tea dates back to 1849 when Dr. Jameson, then superintendent of the Botanical Tea Gardens, pronounced the region ideal for tea cultivation.
 Being one of India’s smallest tea regions makes Kangra green and black tea all the more exclusive.
 While the black tea has a sweet lingering after taste, the green tea has a delicate woody aroma.
 The demand for Kangra tea has been increasing steadily and much of it is bought by natives and exported to Kabul and Central Asia via Peshawar.
 Kangra tea is a registered Geographical Indication (GI).

 Tea Attributes: The first flush of Kangra tea is known for quality, unique aroma and tinge of fruity flavor.
-A little milder than Darjeeling tea in terms of flavour, Kangra tea has more body and liquor.
+A little milder than Darjeeling tea in terms of flavor, Kangra tea has more body and liquor.